pkholland/anon/README.md

 kind of queue, here shows as the std::deque `g_new_connections`, where one thread of execution accepts new server connections as fast as it can and puts each one on a queue.
 Another thread of execution pulls items off the of the queue and processes them as fast as it can.
-The basic idea shown here is that there isn't a good way for the second thread to keep the first from getting too far ahead of it.
+The basic problem illustrated here is that there isn't a good way for the second thread to keep the first from getting too far ahead of it.
 If the `process_one_connection` function takes a long time to complete relative to the speed at which other machines are trying to establish new connections to this one, then the `g_new_connections` queue can grow